-Costs are only to include those related to the administration of the Privacy Act incurred by the ATIP Office that has authority to respond to formal privacy requests or requests for correction of personal information.
+Costs only include those related to the administration of the Privacy Act incurred by the ATIP Office that has authority to respond to formal privacy requests or requests for correction of personal information.
 Costs do not include those that were incurred by other areas of the institution, including Offices of Primary Interest and Legal Services.
-The total cost for resources related to the Privacy Act over the reporting period was \$18,164.
+The total cost for resources related to the Privacy Act over the reporting period was \$22,265.

-The total amount paid for salaries of employees working in the ATIP Office on activities related to the administration of the Privacy Act was \$12,240.
+The total amount paid for salaries of employees working in the ATIP Office on activities related to the administration of the Privacy Act was \$11,524.

-The Board spent \$5,924 on goods and services related to the administration of the Privacy Act. \$4,634 was spent on professional services contracts and \$1,290 was spent on other goods and services.
+The Board spent \$10,534 on goods and services related to the administration of the Privacy Act. \$10,000 was spent on professional services contracts and \$534 was spent on other goods and services.